by Gianluigi Bagnoli and Ralph Oliveira

 You are back from the #SMBSummit2018 where you surely heard about Digital Transformation and you may still wonder whether all these buzzwords are really relevant for SMBs.

-While you wonder, some high-end wine producers (and family business) in Italy use blockchain to tell their customers the full story of the bottle that they are drinking.
+While you wonder, some high-end wine producers (and family business) in Germany use blockchain to tell their customers the full story of the bottle that they are drinking.
 Also, in your next pre-sales talk with an owner of a small manufacturing business, the acronym IoT will be on the table.
 And, as you saw on stage in Orlando, textile small businesses can predict the next trends in fashion using sentiment analysis and machine learning.

 So, as a Solution Provider you need to imagine which new disruptive scenarios your solution will provide to your SMB customers – well beyond the usual well-known industry best practices.